 \section{Related Work}

-\paragraph{Training vision models with abstract images.} The properties of natural images have been extensively studied (e.g.\ \cite{ruderman1997origins}) and many procedural algorithms exist to generate training images that imitate the structural and statistical properties of natural data (e.g.\ \cite{baradad2022procedural}).
-These abstract images have then been used to train vision models, focusing on image structures such as contours~\cite{kataoka2022replacinglabeledrealimagedatasets}, fractals~\cite{nakamura2023pretrainingvisiontransformerslimited,nakamura2024scaling}, wave patterns~\cite{takashima2023visualatomspretrainingvision}, and structured noise~\cite{baradad2022learninglookingnoise}.
-The motivation for abstract data is usually to replace natural images due to privacy and fairness concerns~\cite{kataoka2021pretrainingnaturalimages}, or to allow learning from small datasets~\cite{nakashima2023formuladriven}.
-Our work differs in the use of completely \emph{non-visual} data, and its ambition to complement natural images by providing a different, complementary training signal.
+\paragraph{Training vision models with abstract images.} The properties of natural images have been extensively studied~\cite{ruderman1997origins}.
+Many procedural algorithms exist to generate images that imitate structural and statistical properties of natural data~\cite{baradad2022procedural}.
+Abstract images used to train vision models include fractals~\cite{nakamura2023pretrainingvisiontransformerslimited,nakamura2024scaling}, contours~\cite{kataoka2022replacinglabeledrealimagedatasets}, wave patterns~\cite{takashima2023visualatomspretrainingvision}, and structured noise~\cite{baradad2022learninglookingnoise}.
+The motivation is usually to replace natural images for privacy and fairness reasons~\cite{kataoka2021pretrainingnaturalimages}, or to allow learning from smaller datasets~\cite{nakashima2023formuladriven}.
+Our work differs because we use \emph{non-visual} data, and our goal is to \emph{complement} natural images by providing a different training signal.

-\paragraph{Vision capabilities from non-visual data.} Recent work has shown that text-only models exhibit capabilities for generating and processing visual information~\cite{du2025large,zheng2024lm4lv}, sometimes after minimal adaptation~\cite{li2023blip,tong2025metamorph}. \citeauthor{han2025learning} show that these effects arise from the existence of general knowledge in text data (e.g.\ descriptions of visual attributes) but also from the transfer of generic modality-agnostic reasoning mechanisms.
+\paragraph{Vision capabilities from non-visual data.} Recent work shows that some text-only models are capable of processing visual information~\cite{du2025large,zheng2024lm4lv}, sometimes after minimal adaptation~\cite{li2023blip,tong2025metamorph}. \citeauthor{han2025learning} show that these effects arise from the general knowledge present in text data (e.g.\ descriptions of visual attributes) but also from the transfer of modality-agnostic reasoning mechanisms.
 This motivates our attempt to improve vision capabilities from non-visual data.